 The marine layer is similar to a sea breeze because it also represents a difference between warm and cool air.
 The marine layer can persist for days or weeks along the west coasts of any continent.
 It most noticeably occurs along the coasts of central and southern California.

 In the summertime, when someone drives from the Golden Gate Bridge in San Francisco, California, temperatures will be in the upper 50s to low 60s with fog.
 However, once you go to the top of Mount Tamalpais, just a few miles to the north, the skies will be clearer and temperatures will be in the 80s or low 90s.
 This is because of you rising above the marine layer, which is cool.

-The reason for the marine layer is because the U.S. west coast’s ocean water comes from the Gulf of Alaska, in which the currents pull warm cold down into the area.
-This is why California as well as the entire west coast has cold water.
-On the Atlantic, the water can be up to 30°F (17°C) warmer than the water along the Pacific coast.
+The reason for the marine layer is because the U.S. west coast’s ocean water comes from the Gulf of Alaska, in which the currents pull warm cold water into the area.
+In the Atlantic, the water can be up to 30°F (17°C) warmer than the water along the Pacific coast.
 The same goes for the west coasts of other continents, but the cool water comes from the Arctic and Antarctic.
-The cool water makes the air above cooler.
-This makes the air more dense, which sinks as forces the warm air to rise.
+The cool water makes the air above cooler, which makes the air denser, which sinks and forces the warm air to rise.

 Due to this phenomenon, the Sacramento and San Joaquin Valleys often have extreme temperature swings in the summer.